VMagination/request-typegen/README.md

   // ^ overrides default readFile function for reading saved type file
   fileExists: (path: string) => any | Promise<any>;
-  // ^ overrides default fileExists function for checking saved type file getReadableResponse?: (res: Awaited<ReturnType<T>>, ...args: Parameters) => RT;
+  // ^ overrides default fileExists function for checking saved type file focusField?: string;
-  // ^ what field to use for type generation, will be returned as the function's result
+  // ^ focus on specific return field for type generation, the field can be a function
-  // ^ will be renamed and replaced with a single field name }
+  // ^ must be provided if the field is not json (fetch) or data (axios) }
 ```